CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### Tony Stark, the System Administrator

-Tony is responsible for the understanding and upkeep of all of the hospital systems.
+Tony is responsible for the understanding and upkeep of all of the Fishwatch.
 He is available as a representative of the LiveStock Insights Inc .

 - available at a notice to troubleshoot
 - Ensure that system is available all the time